Advising and Careers

 The Peer Advising Office

-If neither the undergraduate adviser nor the peer advisers are available and your question cannot wait, please contact the sociology department office for assistance.
+If neither the undergraduate advisors nor the peer advisors are available and your question cannot wait, please contact the sociology department office for assistance.

 Apply by week 6 of any term to be considered as a peer advisor the following term (summer excluded).
 Applicants must be in good academic standing with at least a 3.0 GPA, be a declared Sociology major, and be able to commit to a minimum of two terms of advising, with 4-6 weekly office hours each term.
 You will also earn one credit (P/NP) of Sociology independent study per term.

 The application may be found on the door of the Peer Advising Office or downloaded here.